Clubjudge/bifrost-docs/_posts/2002-01-01-get-events.md

 curl "http://api.clubjduge.com/v1/events.json"
 ```

-[Partial responses](#/partial-responses) and [Pagination](#/pagination) are also supported.

-For errors responses, see the [response status codes documentation](#/response-status-codes).

 ### Filters

-To use location filter you have to enter at least longitude and latitude.
+To use the location filter you have to enter at least longitude and latitude.

 | Parameter  |   Type  |                 Description                  |
 | :--------- | :------ | :------------------------------------------- |